adam-zakaria/adam-zakaria.github.io/markdown/denoise.md

 And the suffering mind
 And exercise, that's been helping a lot
 I listened to a meditation on death the day
-I got the news someone close to me is doing very poorly
+I got news about someone close to me
 And my problems got put into perspective
 Until people suck me back in - I blame you and me
 But then I find strength, and if I'm lucky I remember